OSHA 10 Hour Construction

 OSHA training is especially important in certain industries that are generally more dangerous, such as agriculture, construction, health care, manufacturing, and oil and gas.
 Additionally, many of these industries have their own OSHA standards that address the specific risks you might face.

 For instance, examples of the specific dangers in the construction industry are OSHA’s Focus Four: falls, caught in or between, struck by, and electrocution.
 These hazards are addressed in OSHA 10-Hour and OSHA 30-Hour constriction training.
-They are also addressed in various heavy equipment training courses because construction workers need to understand how to safely operate the equipment they work with every day.
+They are also addressed in various heavy equipment construction training OSHA courses because workers need to understand how to safely operate the equipment they work with every day.

 On the other hand, you’ll earn a certificate that you can print for completing safety courses on confined space, HAZWOPER, HazCom, and the other safety topics covered as part of OSHA standards.